peerkar/liferay-gsearch/README.md

 * [Changelog](https://github.com/peerkar/liferay-gsearch/wiki/Changelog)
 * [Documentation Wiki](https://github.com/peerkar/liferay-gsearch/wiki)

-# Quick Installation Guide
+## Quick Installation Guide

 __Important!__: The master branch and binaries in the *binaries/latest* folder (module major version 3) are __for Liferay 7.1 only__.
-Most of the plugins are not yet upgraded to 7.1. because of platform features like Audience Targeting and IPGeoCoder still missing.
+Most of the plugins are not yet upgraded to 7.1. because of platform features like Audience Targeting and IPGeoCoder are still missing.
 Find out the compatible module versions for your older portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

-## Step 1
+### Step 1

 Download and deploy following jars from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).